COGS18/COGS18.github.io/_build/projects/overview.md

 ### Project Requirements

-To complete the project you must submit a zip file containing your project, which will include Python code (3.6 or 3.7) that implements your project.
+To complete the project you must submit a zip file containing your project, which will include Python code (>=3.6) that implements your project.
 Your project must include (at least) one Jupyter notebook and one python file (a module file and/or a python script).
-The Jupyter notebook file will include a description of the project, organized in markdown cells.
+The Jupyter notebook file will minimially include a description of the project and code that demonstrates your project, organized in cells.

 The actual code for the project can be organized into either the notebook, and/or into python files, as either module files and/or scripts.
 Exactly where and how you organize the code can and should be decided by the project topic itself.
 For example, projects that are more focused on functions and classes may be more organized into a module organization.
 For some projects, the code may be well organized into a script that executes your project.
 For other projects, with more interactive components, much of the code may be presented within the Jupyter notebook.
+Regardless of the project, the design should be modular and include original code.

 Projects are individual, and each person needs to submit a project including (at least some) unique and original code.
 Projects can also include code that comes directly from the assignments, and/or from working with other students on project ideas, but this should be clearly marked and attributed in your submissions.
 More details on external code are included below.

 ### Submitting Your Project

-You will be submitting a zip file containing your project to TritonEd.
-This zip file must contain a directory structure of the form:
+You will be submitting a zip file containing your project to Canvas.
+This zip file must be structured in some organized manner.
+We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/